 - Maintain a healthy weight.
 A body mass index 35 or less is recommended.
 Being overweight or obese can dramatically reduce the chances of becoming pregnant.
 Cutting carbohydrate and sugar intake can help reduce weight and improve your chances for conception.

 - Reduce your consumption of foods that are grown using pesticides or growth hormones.

 - Engage in regular moderate exercise.

-- Use an ovulation kit or fertility monitor to track the best time of the month to conceive.
+- Use a fertility monitor to track the best time of the month to conceive.
 Smartphone apps are available that can help track ovulation.
 Ask your health care professional for recommendations.

 It’s important to note that smoking, alcohol and caffeine consumption, and a diet that includes foods grown using pesticides and growth hormones may affect male fertility as well.